-“Insights people, in general, tend to be more reactive,” said Kyle Papanikolas, global insights senior director at McDonald’s, on an episode of “Reel Talk: The Customer Insights Show.”
+“Insights people, in general, tend to be more reactive,” said Kyle Papanikolas, global insights senior director at McDonald’s, on an episode of the market research podcast “Reel Talk: The Customer Insights Show.”
 “And what I mean by that is somebody comes to you and says, ‘hey, I have a business problem I need to solve.’
 Or ‘I have a point I’m trying to make.’
 Could you help me support it?
 And then we go and get the answers that they need.”

 But, in addition to these requests, there are plenty of other areas that don’t get studied but could be explored and drive business results through proactive research, Kyle said.